-- Clean visibly dirty surfaces with surface cleaner spray containing soap or detergent before you use a disinfectant if it does not have a cleaning agent.
+- Clean visibly dirty surfaces with surface cleaner spray containing soap or detergent before you use, if it does not have a cleaning agent.

 - Clean and disinfect the areas that may have stool or body fluids.

-Chemical disinfectants are hazardous, so it is recommended that you keep the following tips in mind:
+Chemical sanitizers are hazardous, so it is recommended that you keep the following tips in mind: